auralous/auralous/src/content/support/permissions/index.md

 ---
 title: "Permissions"
-subtitle: "Why requiring this permission from my Google, Spotify, Apple Music account?"
+subtitle: "Why asking this permission from my Google, Spotify, Apple Music account?"
 ---

 First of all, it is great that you are aware of permissions granting to your everyday applications.
 Doing so helps keep your account secure.